rolinh/dfc/README.md

 # README

-dfc is a simple tool that displays file system space usage using graph and color.
+`dfc` is a simple tool that displays file system space usage using graph and color.
+It has other nice features such as HTML and CSV export.

 ## BUILD

-cmake is required in order to build dfc.
+`cmake` is required in order to build `dfc`.
-I suggest you create a build directory to compile dfc, but this is of course not required.
+I suggest you create a `build` directory in which you compile `dfc`.
+This is of course not required but it will avoid adding files everywhere in the source folder.

+### BUILD STEPS

 Create the build directory: